Will Smith Preview, Player Props: Dodgers vs. Diamondbacks

-The Los Angeles Dodgers, including Will Smith (.205 batting average in his past 10 games), take on starting pitcher Zac Gallen and the Arizona Diamondbacks at Dodger Stadium, Monday at 10:10 PM ET.
+On Tuesday, Will Smith (.273 on-base percentage in past 10 games, 92 points below season-long percentage) and the Los Angeles Dodgers play the Arizona Diamondbacks, whose starting pitcher will be Merrill Kelly.
+First pitch is at 10:10 PM ET.

-He had a hitless showing in his most recent game (0-for-4) against the Red Sox.
+He racked up two hits (going 2-for-5) in his most recent appearance against the Diamondbacks.

 Will Smith Game Info & Props vs. the Diamondbacks